Conditions of Sale

 Conditions Mainly Concerning Buyers

 Premium.
-The buyer shall pay to Church Street Auction Ltd the hammer price together with a premium of 17% of the hammer price, agrees that the auctioneers, when acting as agents for the seller may also receive commission from the seller in accordance with Condition 23 and acknowledges the auctioneer’s right to retain the premium payable by the purchaser.
+The buyer shall pay to Church Street Auction the hammer price together with a premium of 20% of the hammer price plus VAT, agrees that the auctioneers, when acting as agents for the seller may also receive commission from the seller in accordance with Condition 23 and acknowledges the auctioneer’s right to retain the premium payable by the purchaser.

 4. Value Added Tax

-Lots marked with ‘*’ belong to a registered person and VAT will be charged at the standard rate on the hammer price.
+Lots marked with ‘*’ in the catalogue belong to a registered person and VAT will be charged at the standard rate on the hammer price.

 Each lot, at the fall of the hammer, will be at the risk of the purchaser and will be taken away at the purchasers risk and expense on the day of the sale unless prior arrangements have been made with the auctioneers.
-Any lot not taken away by 5pm on the Monday following the sale will incur a charge of £5.00 per lot per day.
+Any lot not taken away by 5pm on the Wednesday following the sale will incur a charge of £5.00 per lot per day plus VAT.
 In the event of any liability upon the auctioneers in respect of any loss, this shall be restricted to a maximum of the price paid by the buyer.

 Each buyer by making a bid for a lot acknowledges that he has satisfied himself fully before bidding by inspection or otherwise as to all the sale conditions, the physical condition of and description of the lot including but not restricted to whether the lot is damaged or has been repaired or restored.